 Judy Whitted Biagas, a life-long summer resident of Highland Beach, recalls the fun and friendships she made at the beach.

 She says those tight friendships may have stemmed from the sharing of homes and bedrooms during those summer months at the beach.

-Her memories include swimming, crabbing, the ice man, and the ice cream man... and some incredible jellyfish sting remedies that aren't exactly recommended today.
+Her memories include swimming, crabbing, the ice man, the ice cream man... and some incredible jellyfish sting remedies that aren't exactly recommended today.

 Ms. Biagas recalls it all with a wry smile in her Porch Story with museum director Dena Sewell.

 Greg Gwaltney Walks Down Memory Lane in Venice Beach